BACE Motorsports: Championship years (1994–98)

-Later years
+Later years (1998–2005)

 BACE had an entirely different look in 1999.
 Alka-Seltzer and Bayer sponsored the 33 car driven by Jason Jarrett, while the rookie Tony Raines drove the unsponsored No. 74.
 The results were mixed.
 Raines showed consistency and came out of left field to win Rookie of the Year, while Jarrett was released after the race at California Speedway, and was replaced by a series of rotating drivers including Mike Wallace, Hermie Sadler, and Benson returning to the team briefly.
 For 2000, Raines slid over to the No. 33, while rookie P. J. Jones signed to drive the 74 car.
 Raines finished second at South Boston, and finished 15th in points, while the 74 team disappeared briefly due to operating expenses, before Chad Little became the driver towards the end of the year.
 Raines (No. 33) and Little (No. 74) returned in 2001, and both drivers finished in the top ten in points (Raines-6th, Little-9th).
 Raines finished 12th in point for the 2002 season in the No. 33.
 Little started the season out in the unsponsored No. 74 but after the first couple of races that season, BACE decided to make the move to Winston Cup running a part-time schedule in the No. 74 Monte Carlo.
 After missing several races, Little left the team.
-Raines drove the rest of the part-time schedule in 2002 and made the move to full-time Cup in 2003.
+Raines drove the rest of the part-time schedule in 2002 and made the move to full-time Winston Cup in 2003.
 Raines got a sixth-place finish at North Carolina Speedway, but was left in the dust for the Rookie of the Year running.
 BACE returned to the Busch Series for 2004, but this time, Raines was not their original driver until later in the year, when he replaced Damon Lusk.
 BACE was forced to cut back to a part-time schedule because of their decreasing finances, and put Jimmy Spencer in the car with a few races to go in the season.
 In 2005, BACE announced they would temporarily suspend operations but return as soon as sponsorship was found.
 Its equipment was sold to Kevin Harvick Incorporated, and the team has not been heard from since.